Marzuq-sci/Africa-Quantum-Revolution/README.md

-# Q‑Enerqic: Quantum‑Inspired Microgrid Optimization using Variational Neural Annealing
+# Q‑Energic: Quantum‑Inspired Microgrid Optimization using Variational Neural Annealing

 This repository contains the code and figures for two papers that apply **Variational Neural Annealing (VNA)** to microgrid site selection: